shepik/tapjoy_module/README.md

 Add the following to app.js:

       var tapjoy = require('com.tapjoy');
-      tapjoy.connect('API_KEY');
+      tapjoy.setSecret('SECRET');  // Secret only supported on iphone!! tapjoy.connect('API_KEY');

 ## Android

 Add the following to a custom AndroidManifest.xml.
 Place the following XML in the first '<activity>' block in the document.

+NOTE: Secret version is not supported on Android in this version.

     <meta-data android:name="APP_ID" android:value="API_KEY"/>
     <meta-data android:name="CLIENT_PACKAGE" android:value="com.my.app"/>